|

 days and nights.

-Melvin Edwin Miner, son of Martin Mormon Miner and grandson of
+Melvin Edwin Miner, son of Martin Mormon Miner and grandson

 Mormon Miner, took his wife Pearl and their children, Melvin